Sheemzy/mini-minipic/doc/python_tools.md

 - `antenna`
 - `b_cst`
+- `beam`
 - `e_cst`
-- `beam`
 - `thermal`

-For a given benchmark, the output results can be analyzed to validate the run.
-This only happens if a script of the same name is present in the directory `validate` on the root of the repository.
+Validation take place if, for a given setup, a Python file of the same name is present in the directory `libminipic/validation`.
-For instance, `default.py` being implemented in `validate`, the run of `default.hpp` will be analyzed at the end of the simulation.
+For instance, the `thermal` setup (which corresponds to the `src/setups/thermal.cpp`) is checked using the `libminipic/validation/thermal.py` file.

 ## Scripts directory